Kevin R. Stone, MD

 He is an orthopedic surgeon at The Stone Clinic and also the chairman of the Stone Research Foundation.
 He lectures around the world as an expert in cartilage and meniscal growth, replacement, and repair and holds over 40 U.S. patents on novel inventions to improve healthcare.

-Dr. Stone uses stem cells and other biologic techniques to work to preserve the natural biology of a joint, helping people avoid or delay an artificial joint replacement.
+Dr. Stone uses anabolic therapy and other biologic techniques to work to preserve the natural biology of a joint, helping people avoid or delay an artificial joint replacement.

 At The Robotic Joint Center, Dr. Stone uses advanced robotic-assisted surgery techniques to ensure that partial and total knee replacements result in precise alignment and a more natural feeling knee.